 About Us

-Named in honor of Rachel Carson, we are a community of women funders committed to a safer, healthier, and more just world for all.
-Philanthropy Women calls us “one of the most significant funding networks in the ecofeminist space.”
+Named in honor of Rachel Carson, we are a community of women committed to a safer, healthier, and more just world for all.

-For more on our programs, members and impact, please read our most recent Annual Reportour blog, or our Impact page.
+For more on our programs, events, and funding, please read our most recent Annual Report, our blog, or our Impact page.

 Our Leadership